 supabase-advanced-troubleshooting

 Deep Supabase diagnostics: pg_stat_statements for slow queries, lock debugging with pg_locks, connection leak detection, RLS policy conflicts, Edge Function cold starts, and Realtime connection drop analysis.
-Use when standard troubleshooting fails, investigating performance regressions, debugging race conditions, or building evidence for Supabase support escalation.
-Trigger: "supabase deep debug", "supabase slow query", "supabase lock contention", "supabase connection leak", "supabase RLS conflict", "supabase cold start".
+Use when standard troubleshooting fails, when investigating performance regressions, when debugging race conditions, or when building evidence for a Supabase support escalation.
+Trigger with "supabase deep debug", "supabase slow query", "supabase lock contention", "supabase connection leak", "supabase RLS conflict", "supabase cold start".

 Allowed Tools